varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 deleted any time with ``VRT_delete_backend``.
 The VCL will delete the remaining backends once discarded, you don't need to take care of it.

-Consider using an object (see :ref:`ref-vmod-objects`) to manipulate dynamic backends.
+..
+XXX Consider using an object (see :ref:`ref-vmod-objects`) to manipulate dynamic

+Consider using an object to manipulate dynamic backends.
 They are tied to the VCL life cycle and make a handy data structure to keep track of backends and objects have a VCL name you can reuse for the director.
 It is also true for *cluster* directors that may reference native